yakovmanshin/YMFF/README.md

 ```

 ## Setup
-All you need to start managing features with YMFF is at least one feature flag *store*—an object which conforms to `FeatureFlagStoreProtocol` and provides values that correspond to feature flag keys.
+All you need to start managing features with YMFF is at least one *feature flag store*—an object which conforms to `FeatureFlagStoreProtocol` and provides values that correspond to feature flag keys.

-`FeatureFlagStoreProtocol` has two required methods: `containsValue(forKey:)` and `value(forKey:)`.

 ### Firebase Remote Config
 Firebase’s Remote Config is one of the most popular tools to manage feature flags on the server side.
-Remote Config’s `RemoteConfigValue` requires use of different methods to retrieve values of different types.
-Integration of YMFF with Remote Config, although doesn’t look very pretty, is quite simple.
+Remote Config’s `RemoteConfigValue` requires the use of different methods to retrieve values of different types.
+Integration of YMFF with Remote Config, although doesn’t look very pretty, is quite straightforward.

 ```swift
 import FirebaseRemoteConfig